Südwestbank: Subsidiaries

 Südwestbank AG is the owner of SWB Treuhand GmbH and Vertiva Family Office GmbH.
 Vertiva is dedicated to the management of private and corporate assets in German-speaking countries.
 At the beginning of 2015, Südwestbank founded another subsidiary, SWB Immowert GmbH, which specialized in the acquisition of real estate as a stable investment.

 Product partners

 The Südwestbank works with a variety of product partners, including: Allianz, Allianz Global Investors, Bausparkasse Schwäbisch Hall, Dr. Ing.
 Ellwanger & Kramm, equinet, Flossbach von Storch, GEFA Bank, Kloepfel Consulting, MIBAV Consulting, Münchener Hypothekenbank, R + V Versicherung, Spitzmüller, Süddeutsche Krankenversicherung, Targo Commercial Finance, Union Investment, UVW Leasing, WL Bank, Württembergische Lebensversicherung.

 Since 1 April 2004, the Südwestbank has been a member of the CashPool with over 3,000 ATMs in Germany.

 Technology

-The Südwestbank AG is affiliated to the cooperative data center of Fiducia & GAD IT AG and uses its software agree as its core banking system.
+The Südwestbank AG is affiliated with the cooperative data center of Fiducia & GAD IT AG and uses its software agreement as its core banking system.